publiusfederalist/federalist/README.md

 ### Features

-- Update your web3 swarm site without updating your DNS, as often as you'd like.
+- Update your unblockable swarm site without updating your DNS, as often as you'd like.

 - Use HTML, CSS and Javascript